rafaelrinaldi/slush-node-module/README.md

 ##### `.editorconfig`

 [EditorConfig](http://editorconfig.org) configuration file.
-This is used to enforce consistency between editos and IDEs.
+This is used to enforce consistency between editors and IDEs.

-##### `.eslintrc`

-ESLint configuration file.
-This is my JavaScript linter of choice and I use it to enfornce code visual consistency, best practices and to avoid possible issues with the language itself.

-##### `.eslintignore`

-Files and folders to be ignored by ESLint.
-Currently only `dist/` is added to the list.

 ##### `.gitignore`